 Living experiences means moving from spectator to protagonist, that is, active tourism.
-Here we offer you a selection of the most fun offer in Thailand.
+This is a selection of the funniest offer in Thailand.

 Don’t forget the hill tribes! a unique opportunity, read later this post (open in a new tab, slowtravel.fun).

-We recommend that you do not miss the elephants: walking with them through the forest, meeting the babies and finally sharing the bath in the river.
+We suggest you do not miss the elephants: offer them welcome snacks, walk through the forest and, if possible, share the bath in the river.

 It is imperative always to choose companies that guarantee the best care for their pachyderms.

-Further information and video in the post about elephant camps.
+Further information in the post about elephant camps.

 Hiking in the tropical forest

-Protected areas to preserve or recover their natural state as well as to facilitate the education of the population and its enjoyment in a sustainable way.
+Protected areas to preserve their natural state as well as to facilitate the education of the population and its enjoyment in a sustainable way.

 An excellent opportunity in the whole territory to learn and have fun in the tropical forest.

-Many parks have signposted tracks and trails, although having an expert guide will provide greater security, you can discover hidden living beings for inexperienced eyes, make offerings to the spirits, learn to survive in a hostile environment and fully enjoy the adventure.
+Many parks have signposted tracks and trails, although having an expert guide will provide greater security, you will be able to discover hidden living beings for inexperienced eyes, make offerings to the spirits, learn to survive in a hostile environment and fully enjoy the adventure.

 Cycling in the cities, mountains and among rice fields

 You will have this offer practically everywhere since cycling is one of the favourite sports of the Thais.
-It includes even Bangkok, where traffic does not make it too favourable.
+It includes even Bangkok and its surroundings.

-Bangkok surroundings, the nature trails along the coast, Chiang Mai and Sukhothai are ideal places to ride a bike, for example.
+Bangkok city and outskirts, the nature trails along the coast, Chiang Mai and Sukhothai, for example, are ideal places to ride a bike.

 Zipline in the lush forest canopy